 Untreated syphilis can lead to permanent problems like brain damage, paralysis, and blindness.

-Syphilis is easily transmitted if it comes in contact with an open wound, or cuts on your skin.
+Syphilis is easily transmitted during sex when one partner have a syphilis sore in the anus or genitals or through kissing with an oral sore.
 The infection cannot be spread through casual contact, such as sharing foods, hugging, holding hands, coughing, or sitting on a toilet seat.

-Syphilis symptoms in men appear as chancres or sores and most likely develop on the penis head or top of the shaft.
+Syphilis symptoms in men appear as chancres or sores and most likely develop on the penis head or top of the shaft or on the scrotum.

 The infection can be diagnosed with a syphilis test which includes drawing blood and swabbing fluid from an open sore.